-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-Canavanhical factors Cahaalla raanansa Geographical factors School's response We have a close All classes during the academic year (more so in the proximity to the Summer term) undertake RNLI workshops to teach about coastline and the river the dangers of the sea and tides.
-Water safety is consolidated termly in each year group.
-Social and economic factors School's response Local parks are We teach children about personal safety and making the attractive to our older right decisions to keep themselves safe regarding their children, Gallagher, behaviour beyond school.
-Atley and Dr Pitt parks Key Stage 2 classes are also taught about anti-social as well as parks on behaviour and the consequences of criminal damage and housing estates trespassing.
-Upper KS2 received a session with Alan Robson from CES to highlight safety when out with friends.
-Peer group factors School's response Children have older Our curriculum teaches children about the issue of 'peer siblings who may be pressure'. influential to younger Children engage in different scenarios and are given family members. choices to make through role play.
-Children are taught to be confident and assertive through our PSHCE curriculum.
-We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors School's response Lots of our children are Through our Computing Curriculum, children are taught connected to the about online safety.
-Every child has signed our internet at home and 'Acceptable Use' contract.
-Parents sign an 'Acceptable regularly use gaming Use' contract too. devices to engage in Regular check ins with staff in class highlight the need for online games with their vigilance when online at home and outside of school. friends.
-Our external visitor - Dave Burn - also delivers specific workshops in relation to any online or mobile phone incident.
+Geographical factors School's response We have a relatively close proximity to the coastline Water safety assembly Social and economic factors School's response Predominantly White British Community We teach diversity through our RSHE curriculum including: Dedicated Diversity Weeks Values curriculum British values Protected Characteristics County LinesAlcohol and drug misuseDomestic Abuse Our PSHE curriculum covers topics on healthy relationships and keeping yourself safe.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
+Our curriculum teaches children about the issue of 'peer pressure' and child on child abuse Children are taught to be confident and assertive through our PSHCE curriculum.
+We also engage in a full week of 'anti-bullying' activities We have a strong pastoral offer.
+Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Through our Computing Curriculum, children are taught about online safety.
+Every child has signed our 'Acceptable Use' contract.
+Parents sign an 'Acceptable Use' contract too.
+Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
 This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.